cool-mcu/cetalib/docs/mqttc.md

 * The Pico W built-in LED will be lit solid when connected to access-point and broker.
 Will flash while connecting or re-connecting.
 * The mqttc->tasks() routine must be called regularly in loop() to maintain the connection.
-* Use the [HiveMQ browser-based MQTT Client](https://www.hivemq.com/demos/websocket-client/) to interact with the examples below.
+* Download the [MQTTX MQTT Client](https://mqttx.app/) to interact with the examples below.

 ### Example